nicohv96/Primmat/README.md

 3. Move the project folder to the htdocs directory inside your XAMPP installation.

-4. Import the database
+4. Import the database.
-  Open phpMyAdmin
+  - Open phpMyAdmin
-  Create a new database (e.g., primmat).
+  - Create a new database (e.g., primmat).
-  Import the .sql file included in the project.
+  - Import the .sql file included in the project.

 5. Start Apache & MySQL from the XAMPP control panel.